This fresh-tasting cucumber tomato salad is the perfect summer side dish and a lifesaver during those months when turning the oven on is unthinkable.

 - Scallions are a good substitute for red onions.

-- You can use red wine vinegar instead of lemon juice, although I really like the fresh flavor of freshly squeezed lemon juice in this salad.
+- You can use red wine vinegar instead of lemon juice, although I prefer the fresh flavor of freshly squeezed lemon juice.

 Drizzle the salad with olive oil and lemon juice.
 Gently toss to combine.